shirosaidev/stocksight/README.md

                         Index name for Elasticsearch (default: stocksight) -d, --delindex        Delete existing Elasticsearch index first -k KEYWORDS, --keywords KEYWORDS
-                        Keywords to search for in Tweets, separated by comma case insensitive, spaces are ANDs commas are ORs
+                        Use keywords to search for in Tweets instead of feeds.
+                        Separated by comma, case insensitive, spaces are ANDs commas are ORs.
+Example: TSLA,'Elon
+                        Musk',Musk,Tesla,SpaceX
-                        example: aapl,'iphone xs review' -u URL, --url URL     Use twitter users from any links in web page at url -f FILE, --file FILE  Use twitter user ids from file -v, --verbose         Increase output verbosity
+  -u URL, --url URL     Use twitter users from any links in web page at url -f FILE, --file FILE  Use twitter user ids from file -v, --verbose         Increase output verbosity